 As great remote coaches, you don’t need to deliver a complicated program, but you absolutely do need to help your clients improve their lifestyles through behaviors and habits.
 That is where all the “money” is made.

 The better you can help your clients build great habits, the better their results will be, the better your retention will be, the more money you’ll make, and the more additional clients will come in to help you grow your business.
 That’s how you’ll earn success.

 I left the call by saying something that will upset some people, but I have to say this so that you can make the best decision for yourself as a potential remote coach.
 What I said was:

 Many coaches are turning to remote coaching because they want to make more money and have more freedom, not because they want or think they can deliver a better service to clients.
 Screw you if my perspective is as a client.
 Your job as a remote coach is to deliver a service for me, the client.
 If you don’t do that brilliantly well, I won’t stay, and I’ll also hammer you publicly in reviews and online if you don’t care about me or support me.

 If you want to be a remote coach, do it for the right reasons so that you can truly help more clients enjoy better results.
 To build a sustainable and growable business, you have to have a product/service that is rock solid, and that product/service needs to serve your target market very effectively.

 If you set your service up well, you can then build out the marketing side of things and really make your remote coaching business go!

 To be successful as a remote coach you must first hone the basics.
-Get an introduction to each part of the coaching profession along with skills you can implement today by signing up for the Free 7-Day OPEX Coaching Course.
+Get an introduction to each part of the coaching profession along with skills you can implement today by signing up for the Free Professional Coaching Blueprint.